0xWDG/Appsterdam-Events-History/2024/10/13 Day trip_ Explore the Universe at the Dwingeloo Radio Telescope.md

 There are 20 spots available!
 This trip is for Appsterdammers and all individuals interested in astronomy.
 You can bring up to two friends or colleagues.
 Register now and experience a day where (radio) astronomy and learning come together in a rememberable day.

-Participants will receive trip details by email (such as the pickup point in Amsterdam).
+You will receive trip details by email, such as the pickup point in Amsterdam.

 ❓**Any questions**❓